DAC26-AsymCheck/AsymCheck/README.md

 ## **Quick start**
 We provide codes for seven types of checkpointing solutions.
 They are ExCP, DataStates-LLM, PCcheck, Gemini, CheckFreq, and AsymCheck.
 For each method, there are codes for six models, which are GPT2, BERT, RoBERT, BLOOM, ResNet, and ViT.

-For example, to run GPT2 10B with AsymCheck:
+For example, to run GPT2 10B, BERT 10B, RoBERT 10B, BLOOM 10B with AsymCheck:

 **To run GPT2 10B, BERT 10B, RoBERT 10B, BLOOM 10B training job:**
 ``` shell